 Java Access Bridge

-Java Access Bridge enables certain Java applications and applets to be visible to assistive technologies on Microsoft Windows.
+Java Access Bridge enables certain Java applications to be visible to assistive technologies on Microsoft Windows.
 See Enabling and Testing Java Access Bridge.

 Java Accessibility API

 The Java Accessibility API (JAAPI), contained in the javax.accessibility package, is one of the core parts of the Java Foundation Classes (JFC).
 The JFCs are a comprehensive set of graphical user interface components and foundation services designed to simplify deployment of Internet, intranet and desktop applications.
 JAAPI enables you to create Java applications that are accessible to persons with disabilities.
 Accessible Java applications are compatible with assistive technologies, such as screen readers, screen magnifiers, speech recognition systems, and refreshable braille displays.
 The JAAPI makes GUI component information available to assistive technologies, giving users alternative presentation and control of Java applications.

 Support for JAAPI is built into Swing components; see How to Support Assistive Technologies in The Java Tutorials (Java SE 8 and earlier).